Thousands in Iraq mourn top Iranian general killed by U.S.; rockets fired in Baghdad

 “The safety of our personnel in Iraq is paramount.
 We continue to take all precautions necessary,” acting NATO spokesman Dylan White said in a statement.

 Soleimani, commander of the Revolutionary Guards’ foreign legions, was killed in the U.S. strike on his convoy at Baghdad airport.
-The attack took Washington and its allies, mainly Saudi Arabia and Israel, into uncharted territory in its confrontation with Iran and its proxy militias across the region.
+Iranian-backed Iraqi militia leader Abu Mahdi al-Muhandis was also killed.
+The attack took Washington and its allies, mainly Saudi Arabia and Israel, into uncharted territory in their confrontation with Iran and its proxy militias across the region.

-France stepped up diplomatic initiatives on Saturday to ease tensions in the Middle East.
+France stepped up diplomatic initiatives on Saturday to ease tensions.
 French President Emmanuel Macron talked with Iraq President Barham Salih, Macron’s office said.

 “The two presidents agreed to remain in close contact to avoid any further escalation in tensions and in order to act to ensure stability in Iraq and the broader region,” a statement from Macron’s office said.

-Macron also discussed the situation with the de facto ruler of the United Arab Emirates, Abu Dhabi Crown Prince Sheikh Mohammed bin Zayed al-Nahyan.
+Macron also spoke with the de facto ruler of the United Arab Emirates, Abu Dhabi Crown Prince Sheikh Mohammed bin Zayed al-Nahyan.

 Gholamali Abuhamzeh, a senior commander of the Revolutionary Guards, said Tehran would punish Americans “wherever they are in reach”, and raised the prospect of possible attacks on ships in the Gulf.